The False Divide Between “Well Educated” and “Less Educated”

 I know I would not listen to people who discount my experiences because of some arbitrary standard.
 We could be precise and just identify people’s actual education levels.
 As people who seek to engage in inclusivity, let’s not privilege college degrees ahead of less formal but important life experiences.

-Steve Bien-Aimé is an assistant professor at Louisiana State University, where he teaches journalism at the Manship School of Mass Communication.
+Steve Bien-Aimé is an incoming assistant professor of journalism at Northern Kentucky University.
 Before receiving his doctorate from Penn State’s College of Communications, Steve worked as a copy editor at The News Journal in Delaware and The Baltimore Sun and served in a variety of functions at FOXSports.com, departing as deputy NFL editor.
 His research interests include race and gender portrayals in news and sports media.